Future Vertical Lift Program: the challenge of Sikorsky and Boeing's SB-1 Defiant

 For Boeing, the FVL program is to all intents and purposes the company's main objective, engineers and program managers "continue to develop technologies to upgrade the Apache, to improve its situation awareness (thanks to the sensors), the performances (such as autonomy, speed and payload), lethality (with always new weapons) and sustainability (as regards the economic aspect, the materials used and the monitoring of soldiers' health) ".
 Obviously, the whole is aimed at the study and development of the new helicopters of the FVL program, as soon as the DoD will communicate the basic requirements for the other configurations foreseen by the program of modernization and technological innovation of the helicopter fleet of the US Armed Forces, and not only.

 The next appointment on the calendar is the race to replace the UH-1N, in which Boeing participates with the AW-139 (which we spoke with Boeing Italia president Antonio De Palmas, v.intervista) against the UH-60 Black Hawk of Sikorsky and UH-1Y Venom of Bell, then it will be the turn of the first real helicopter that is part of the FVL program, that is the medium multirole.
-For the other programs, there will still be many years to wait, in which theApache and Chinook they will continue to sail the skies of almost the whole world.
+For the other programs, there will still be many years to wait, in which theApache and the Chinook they will continue to sail the skies of almost the whole world.

 (images: Boeing)